inferno-framework/inferno-framework.github.io/docs/concepts.md

 ## Reference Implementations

-An Inferno Test Kit may provide one or more Reference Implementations, which is a program that implements all requirements from a specification (e.g. FHIR) and demonstrates "correct" behavior.
+An Inferno Test Kit may provide one or more reference implementations, which is a program that implements all requirements from a specification (e.g. FHIR) and demonstrates "correct" behavior.
 They can be useful to develop tests against or to help interact with third-party